Haivision/srt/docs/APISocketOptions.md

 bursts sent at the moment when an idle link is activated.

-- Smaller values of this option respect low latency requirements very well, may cause overreaction on even slightly stretched response times.
+- Smaller values of this option respect low latency requirements very well, but may cause overreaction on even slightly stretched response times.
 This is unwanted, as a link switch should ideally happen only when the currently active link is really broken, as every link switch costs extra overhead (it counts for 100% for a time of one ACK interval).